gwpy/gwpy/docs/cli/index.rst

 can be set with the ``--legend`` argument, one for each dataset.
 The ``--nolegend`` argument turns off all legends.

 The **gridlines** are shown by default.
-To remove them from the plot uset the ``--nogrid`` argument.
+To remove them from the plot use the ``--nogrid`` argument.

 Interactive mode
 =================

 The ``--interactive`` argument uses the matplotlib/pyplot show function to display an image and allow simple manipulations such as zoom, pan, and comfigure subplots.
 There is also a save function.  gwpy-ldvw will also save the image generated.
+Interactive mode is described in detail in the :ref:`interactive` section.

 Customizing individual plots
 ============================